elegant-scipy/elegant-scipy/markdown/ch6.markdown

 nodes, connected by edges between them.
 But we used a rather simple method of
 analysis: we *thresholded* the graph, removing all edges above some value.
-Thresholding works in simple cases, but can easily fail, because all you need is one noisy edge to fall on the wrong side of the threshold for the approach to fail.
+Thresholding works in simple cases, but can easily fail, because all you need is one value to fall on the wrong side of the threshold for the approach to fail.

+As an example, suppose you want to cut your army off from the enemy's, on the other side of the river, and intelligence suggests that you need $t$ kilograms of TNT to blow each bridge crossing the river, but the bridges in your own territory can withstand $t+1$ kg.
+You might, having just read chapter 3 of *Elegant SciPy*, order your commandos to detonate $t$ kg of TNT on every bridge in the region.
+But, if intelligence was wrong about just *one* bridge crossing the river, and it remains standing, the enemy's army can come marching through!
+Disaster!

-In this chapter, we will explore some alternative approaches to graph analysis, based on linear algebra.
+So, in this chapter, we will explore some alternative approaches to graph analysis, based on linear algebra.
 It turns out that we can think of a graph G as an *adjacency matrix*, in which we number the nodes of the graph from $0$ to
 $n-1$, and place a 1 in row $i$, column $j$ of the matrix whenever there is an edge from node $i$ to node $j$.
-In other words, if we call the adjacency matrix $A$, then $A_{i, j} = 1$ if and only if the link (i, j) is in G. We can then use linear algebra techniques to study this matrix, with often striking results.
+In other words, if we call the adjacency matrix
+$A$, then $A_{i, j} = 1$ if and only if the link (i, j) is in G. We can then use linear algebra techniques to study this matrix, with often striking results.

-The degree of a node is the number of edges touching it.
-For example, if a node is connected to five other nodes in a graph, its degree is 5.
-(Later, we will differentiate between out-degree and in-degree, when edges have a "from" and "to".)
+The degree of a node is defined as the number of edges touching it.
+For example, if a node is connected to five other nodes in a graph, its degree is
+5. (Later, we will differentiate between out-degree and in-degree, when edges have a "from" and "to".)
+In matrix terms, the degree corresponds to the *sum* of the values in a row or column.

 The *Laplacian* matrix of a graph (just "the Laplacian" for short) is defined as the *degree matrix*, $D$, which